Who is a Pathologist?

 What is the workplace/work environment of Pathologist like?

-A pathologist either works in a hospital or a research firm.
+Individuals who opt for a career as a pathologist either work in a hospital or a research firm.
 In both the cases he or she works in a closed and clean environment.
 Being part of the medical field one has to be wearing clinical clothes as well in order to protect himself from any kind of infections.

 Does Pathologist require travelling?

-As a pathologist one does not require to travel.
+Individuals who opt for a career as pathologists do not require to travel.
 This is the case at least in the individual’s initial days.
 Once an individual has gained experience and made a good name in the market he or she may have to travel to different places in order to attend conferences or give a guest lecture.
 But, it is not a full-time travel based job.

 The employment shift of a pathologist is full-time in nature.
 The duration is generally ranging between 45-55 hours a week.
 It often stretches depending on the workload on the individual.
-A pathologist could also practice on his or her own by setting up one’s own clinic or research firm.
+Individuals who opt for a career as a pathologist could also practice on his or her own by setting up one’s own clinic or research firm.
 In that case the working hours will entirely depend on his or her preference and the client’s needs.

 The nature of employment of a pathologist is permanent in nature.
 Any hospital or even a research based firm can hire him or her on a full-time basis.
-A pathologist can also work for himself or herself by setting one’s own clinic.
+Individuals who opt for a career as pathologists can also work for himself or herself by setting one’s own clinic.

 Presence in Geographical Area